 As a response to the supply and demand issue in housing leaving a majority of the nation’s millennials unable to buy a home, both established industry players and PropTech start-ups have stepped up to offer the house hunter and tenant a better way to deal with the perils of the lingering UK Housing Crisis.

 In the world of property PR, this is as an opportunity.

-Whether it is the referendum, Trump or a snap general election in the spotlight, your company’s voice should be one of the first heard in the market.
-A quick fire reaction to the news agenda is the epitome of great coverage in the property sphere and is something the property press particularly favour.
+Whether it is Brexit, Trump or a snap general election in the spotlight, your company’s voice should be one of the first heard in the market.
+A quick-fire reaction to the news agenda is the epitome of great coverage in the property sphere and is something the property press particularly favour.
 After all, the property landscape is something that will endure the test of time and will forever be a discussion needed to be had.

 To elevate a company’s profile, whether it is a tech realtor like Square Feet, a flatmate matchmaking site like Ideal Flatmate or rental search service like MoveBubble, the end goal is to have your brand seen as an authority on the topic.
 Why?
 Well, if your CEO is seen as a thought leader in your target media, your potential demographic will grow to trust your brand.
 Association is a powerful thing in business.

 This doesn’t mean relentlessly forcing your product offering or new start-up into the inboxes of randomly selected journalists claiming that your company can solve the housing crisis – that will get no meaningful coverage for your brand.
 It means you have to construct a reactive comment that reflects the issue at hand, show you understand the implication it will have on the sector and offer any predictions you may have for the future.
 Whilst doing so, try your absolute hardest to not turn it into a sales pitch.